GiovannaNicora/rel-doc/docs/source/index.rst

-Welcome to Rel-AI's documentation!
+Welcome to RelAI's documentation!
 ===================================

-**Rel-AI** is a Python library to compute pointwise reliability of Machine Learning predictions.
+**RelAI** is a Python library to compute pointwise reliability of Machine Learning predictions.